 For schools in Sydney-Inner the proportion of LBOTE students as a percentage of enrolments was 14.6 percentage points higher for secondary enrolments than for primary enrolments.
 Similarly, Sydney-South West LBOTE secondary enrolments were 5.2 percentage points higher than primary enrolments.
 Arabic and Vietnamese are the two largest language groups in this area and both have a higher proportion of secondary enrolments than primary enrolments.
 In contrast, the proportion of LBOTE students was 4.5 percentage points higher for primary enrolments than secondary enrolments in Sydney-West.
 This is consistent with LBOTE enrolments by level of schooling for Indian language backgrounds, which is the fastest growing language group in NSW.

 LBOTE students Kindergarten to Year 12

-When looking at LBOTE students as a percentage of all enrolments, Table 5 shows that in primary grades, the percentage was highest in Kindergarten at 37.1 per cent.
-The proportion decreased through primary years and was lowest in Year 7 at 32.8 per cent, then increased for senior secondary grades (36.2 per cent in Year 11 and 40.6 per cent in Year 12).
-This largely reflects historic enrolment patterns, with the proportion of Kindergarten students from language backgrounds other than English rising from 27.9 per cent in 2008 to 37.1 per cent in 2018.
+When looking at LBOTE students as a percentage of all enrolments, in primary grades, the percentage was highest in Year 1 at 37.8%.
+The proportion decreased through primary years.
+This percentage is lowest in Year 7 at 33.5%, then increases for senior secondary grades (37.6% in Year 11 and 40.6% in Year 12).
+The varying proportions by scholastic year largely reflect historic enrolment patterns, with the proportion of Kindergarten students from language backgrounds other than English rising from 27.9% in 2008 to 37.5% in 2019.
 In previous years, LBOTE student enrolments represented a higher proportion of all secondary enrolments than of all primary enrolments.
-However, as Table 5 shows, in 2018 the proportion was the same at 35.1 per cent of all enrolments for both primary and secondary students.
+However, this trend has reversed with LBOTE student enrolments representing 36.2% of all primary enrolments and 35.9% of all secondary enrolments in NSW government schools.

 What languages do newly arrived students speak?